FlorisE/ClearCompare/README.md

 Dataset of household objects with transparency.

-Generation tool for locating and replacing missing depth data using scanned models.
+Generation tool for locating and replacing missing depth data using scanned models (with paint applied to their transparent areas).

 ## How to use the Docker files